Palaeognathae

 Flightlessness Common in Ratites

 This topology suggests that flightlessness has evolved at least 6 times (!) in the Palaeognathae: in ostriches, rheas, moas, elephant birds, emus/cassowaries, and kiwis.
-The fact that the tinamous can fligh implies flightlessness evolved at least four times.
-This is true even the rhea ancestors rafted across the then-narrow Atlantic, rather than flying.
-They still must have been capable of flight to pass it on to the tinamous.
+The fact that the tinamous can fly implies flightlessness evolved at least four times.
 The distribution of the emus/cassowaries, elephant birds, kiwis suggests they each had volant ancestors, accounting for the other two times.

 Paleognath Geography